 You’ve got data and you’ve got questions.
-But which types of charts and graphs can help you get to the heart of your goal?
+Creating a chart or graph links the two, but sometimes you’re not sure which types of charts and graphs will help you find the answers you need.

 - Scatter plot